aert/aert-dropthings/README.rst

 Abstract
 ********

-I need a way to easily save links, files and text contents from workplace, without using emails.
+I need a way to save easily links, files and text contents from workplace, without using emails.

 Rationale
 *********

-This project will provide a web app allowing users to upload files and texts from restricted access networks.
+This project provides a web app allowing users to upload files and texts from restricted access networks.

-Description
-***********

-The following features are available :
+Features
+********

 * Upload content recognized by type : Link, Text, File
 * Mark content as public/private